 ISP (Internet Service Provider)

-•Bandwidth cost was too high for Etsdia’s backbone IP connectivity which was a cost had to be passed on to clients
+•Bandwidth cost was too high for Etsdia’s backbone IP connectivity which then had to be passed on to clients

 •Reliability of the legacy connection was subpar even with the high cost

-Truffle based Broadband Bonding technology was used to combine cost effective WAN links and boost performance
+Truffle-based Broadband Bonding SD-WAN technology was used to combine cost-effective WAN links and boost performance

 •Bandwidth cost dropped from $60,000/month to $6,000/month with even better performance